- Martindale-Hubbell AV ("Preeminent") rated by his peers for Legal Abilities and Ethics

 - Association of the Bar of the City of New York

-- Defending a financial institution in a trademark dispute against Lionsgate involving the quotation “Nobody Puts Baby in the Corner” from “Dirty Dancing.”
+- Defending publicly-traded retail financial institution and a large advertising agency against trademark and copyright claims brought by a movie studio involving the quotation “Nobody Puts Baby in the Corner” from “Dirty Dancing.”

 - Won complete dismissal of all claims for a publicly-traded financial technology company in claims brought by a pre-IPO investor.